grpc/grpc-go/examples/features/gracefulstop/README.md

 ## How to run

-Start the server which will serve `ServerStreaming` gRPC requests.
-It spawns a go routine before starting the server that waits for signal from handler that server stream has started and initiates `Server.GracefulStop()`.
-Therefore, server will stop only after the in-flight rpc is finished.
+Start the server with a client streaming and unary request handler.
+When client streaming is started, client streaming handler signals the server to initiate graceful stop and waits for the stream to be closed or aborted.
+Until the `Server.GracefulStop()` is initiated, server will continue to accept unary requests.
+Once `Server.GracefulStop()` is initiated, server will not accept new unary requests.

 ```sh
 $ go run server/main.go
 ```

-In a separate terminal, start the client which will start a server stream to the server and wait to receive 5 messages before closing the stream.
+In a separate terminal, start the client which will start the client stream to the server and starts making unary requests until receiving an error.
+Error will indicate that the server graceful shutdown is initiated so client will stop making further unary requests and close the client stream.
-`ServerStreaming` handler signals the server to initiate graceful shutdown and start sending stream of messages to client indefinitely until client closes the stream.

 ```sh
 $ go run client/main.go
 ```

-Once the client client finish receiving 5 messages from server, it sends `stream.CloseSend()` to close the stream which finishes the in-flight request.
-The server then gracefully stop.
+As part of unary requests server will keep track of number of unary requests processed.
+As part of unary response it returns that number and once the client has successfully closed the stream, it returns the total number of unary requests processed as response.
+The number from stream response will be equal to the number from last unary response.
+This indicates that server has processed all in-flight requests before shutting down.